Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/2-Prepare-Source-Code/_index.md

 git add . && git commit -m "modify the get_1s return and add another test"
 ```

 Your code changes on each branch have passed all local tests successfully!
-However, if either person *a* or person *b* merges their changes into the *main* branch first, and you then forget to pull the latest updates from *main* before running your local tests again, you might run into unexpected issues when creating a pull request and merging back to *main*.
+However, if either person *a* or person *b* merges their changes into the *main* branch first, and on the other branch you then forget to pull the latest updates from *main* before running your local tests again, you might run into unexpected issues when creating a pull request and merging back to *main*.

 To investigate, you run a series of experiments to see if your well-tested local code changes could still fail during pull requests, even when there are no visible code conflicts.